labitat/ix.labitat.dk/content/_index.md

 - Create mailing list

 ## Already done
+- Retiring peering LAN IPv4 prefix and return it to RIPE (185.0.29.1/24)
+  - It was an unnecessary cost as we currently have no IPv4 networks being announced.
+  - IPv4 peers can use NLRI (IPv4 BFP announcement over IPv6).
+- LabIX stickers!
 - ~~ASN allocation for Route Server~~ AS60247
 - ~~IX prefix allocation as specified in [RIPE 733](https://www.ripe.net/publications/docs/ripe-733#61)~~ Acquired, see [route server](#route-server)
 - ~~Initial Route Server BIRD config~~ See [repository](https://github.com/Hafpaf/labix) using ARouteServer.